bmvc2025/bmvc2025.github.io/authors/instructions-for-presenting-authors.md

 Please note that the video presentation will be publicly available in the conference proceedings.
 If you are uncomfortable showing your face to the public, please do not record your face during the video presentation.

 ## Uploading your e-poster and videos

 Videos can be uploaded via OpenReview; similar to uploading your camera-ready paper.
-For this, we have a new submission to accommodate posters and videos for each accepted submission which you can access via the menu on the top-right in the Openreview forum of your paper. **The deadline for uploading videos and posters is 23:59 GMT on November 1st, 2024.**
+For this, we have a new submission to accommodate posters and videos for each accepted submission which you can access via the menu on the top-right in the Openreview forum of your paper. **The deadline for uploading videos and posters is 23:59 GMT on November Xst, 2025.**

 ## Oral presentations